learn-co-curriculum/hs-db-demo/README.md

 level: 3
 ---

-** We have provided a solution to the following walkthrough in the `demo` directory.
-Please feel free to create your own directory and follow along. **

 ##Persisting Data

+**We have provided a solution to the following walkthrough in the `demo` directory.
+Please feel free to create your own directory and follow along.**

 By now you should have an awesome application that can create instances of a class and display them in the browser.
 But every time the page is reloaded, or a new user uses the page, those instances are lost.
 We can't persist (save) information yet.
 That's where databases come in.
 A database is just like an excel spreadsheet with columns that store different pieces of information.
 If we had a Person class that had name, height, and age attributes, our database would have a table called persons with three different columns, one for each attribute.

 ###ORM
 Programming uses lots of acronyms.
 ORM stands for object relational mapping.
 We've gotten really good at creating classes, and then instances of those classes.
-We've even played around with interactions between objects in two different classes, like when we built the jungle or the Sim City project.
-These relationships between classes become really really important when you're setting up a database.
+We've even played around with interactions between objects in two different classes, like when we built the [jungle](https://github.com/dfenjves/jungle) or the Sim City project.
+These relationships between classes become really, really important when you're setting up a database.

 We'll be working with three different types of relationships between objects: